EmbSys25-26/processor/README.md

 ## 🧩 Macros (defined in `abi.m4`)

 Macros are expanded by M4 before assembling.
-They generate multiple real instructions and are visible in `program.asm`.
+They generate multiple real instructions and are visible in `build/<basename>.asm`.

 ### Stack Operations